Analysis: UW head coach Jimmy Lake didn’t make flashy hires. But are they the right hires?

 “When I think about coach Pete, it’s so much more than just him,” Marty Tadman, a former Boise State defensive back, told The Times last month.
 “It’s so many little things that he brought with him.
 Everybody talks about culture, and it’s hard to define.
 But the coaches he brought with him, his approach to everything, the mundane things all the way to the big things, it was him knowing exactly what our team needed to reach that top.”

 Specifically, Boise State needed Bryan Harsin and Justin Wilcox — a pair of 29-year-old, first-time coordinators.
 Neither guy had held that role on any level; Harsin had coached running backs and wide receivers at Eastern Oregon and tight ends at Boise State, while Wilcox had coached linebackers at California.
-(Ironically enough, 14 years later, Harsin is the head coach at Boise State, while Wilcox is the head coach at Cal.)
+(Fourteen years later, Harsin is the head coach at Boise State, while Wilcox is the head coach at Cal.)

 On paper, these were risky hires.